-'This is our colleague, Sir James Kleek.'
+Passenger To Frankfurt It was what Horsham had called her.
+She was in with them then, without a doubt.
+As foi Altamount, he stood for--what did he stand for nowadays?
+Stafford Nye thought to himself; He stands for England.
+74 He still stands for England until he's buried in Westminster Abbey or a country mausoleum, whatever he chooses.
+He has been England, and he knows England, and I should say he knows the value of every politician and government official in England pretty well, even if he's never spoken to them.
+Lord Altamount said: 'This is our colleague.
+Sir James Kleek.'
 Stafford Nye didn't know Kleek.
 He didn't think he'd even heard of him.
 A restless, fidgety type.
 Sharp, suspicious glances that never rested anywhere for long.
 He had the contained eagerness of a sporting dog awaiting the word of command.
-Ready to start off at a glance from his master's eye.
+Ready to start off at a glance from his master's eve.
 But who was his master?
 Altamount or Robinson?
 Stafford's eye went round to the fourth man.
 He had risen to his feet from the chair where he had been sitting close to the door.
 Bushy moustache, raised eyebrows, watchful, withdrawn, managing in some way to remain familiar yet almost unrecognizable.
-'So it's you,' said Sir Stafford Nye, 'how are you, Horsham?'
+So it's you,' said Sir Stafford Nye, 'how are you, Horsham?'
 'Very pleased to see you here.
-Sir Stafford.'
+Sir Stafford.
 Quite a representative gathering, Stafford Nye thought, with a swift glance round.
 They had set a chair for Renata not far from the fire and Lord Altamount.
-She had stretched out a hand - her left hand, he noticed - and he had taken it between his two hands, holding it for a minute, then dropping it.
+She had stretched out a hand--her left hand, he noticed--and he had taken it between his two hands, holding it for a minute, then dropping it.
 He said: 'You took risks, child, you take too many risks.'
-Looking at him, she said, 'It was you who taught me that, and it's the only way of life.'
+Looking at him, she said, 'It was you who taught me that, and it's the only way of life.
 Lord Altamount turned his head towards Sir Stafford Nye.
 'It wasn't I who taught you to choose your man.
 You've got a natural genius for that.'
-Looking at Stafford Nye, he said, 'I know your greataunt, or your great-aunt, is she?'
-'Great-Aunt Matilda,' said Stafford Nye immediately.
+Looking at Stafford Nye, he said, she?'
+'I know your great-aunt, or your great-great-aunt, is 'Great-Aunt Matilda,' said Stafford Nye immediately.
 'Yes.
 That's the one.
 One of the Victorian tours-de-force of the 'nineties.
-She must be nearly ninety herself now.'
-He went on:

-'I don't see her very often.
-Once or twice a year perhaps.
-But it strikes me every time - that sheer vitality of hers that outlives her bodily strength.
+She must be nearly ninety herself now.
+He went on: 'I don't see her very often.
+Once or twice a year perhaps. fiut it strikes me every time--that sheer vitality of hers that outlives her bodily strength.
 They have the secret of that, those indomitable Victorians and some of the Edwardians as well.'
-Sir James Kleek said, 'Let me get you a drink, Nye?
-What will you have?'
+75 Sir James Kleek said, 'Let me get you a drink, Nye? what will you have?'
 'Gin and tonic, if I may.'
 The Countess refused with a small shake of the head.
 James Kleek brought Nye his drink and set it on the table near Mr Robinson.
 Stafford Nye was not going to speak first.
 The dark eyes behind the desk lost their melancholy for a moment.
 They had quite suddenly a twinkle in them.
 'Any questions?' he said.
+Too many, ' said Sir Stafford Nye.
+'Wouldn't it be better to have explanations first, questions later?'
+'Is that what you'd like?'
+'It might simplify matters.'
+Page 47